verumafalsum/btre_django/README.md

 Site for real estate search and interaction with realtors.

 ## Running project
-Python 3.5 or higher and virtualenv is required.
+Python 3.5 or higher and virtualenv are required.
 Run the following commands to create virtual enviroment:
 ```bash
 python3 -m virtualenv venv